Justicam/Justicam.github.io/essays/reflect-smart-questions.md

 ```

 ## The Smart Way
-This question demonstrates many qualities of a Smart Question.
-The title clearly describes the problem, and the error encountered and what the user is asking for.
-They provide context for the problem, including the exact error they are encountering, a relevant code snippet, and a description of what they’ve already tried.
-The user mentions that they’ve researched the issue.
-The user asks precise, thoughtful questions about the efficiency and reliability of their current method (checking the determinant), how to handle singular matrices more effectively in the code and Alternative solutions (pseudoinverse) that might address their needs.
-The provided code is concise, focusing only on the part of the program where the issue arises.
-The code is well-formatted, making it easy for others to understand and reproduce the problem.
-The user is respectful, shows appreciation in advance for any help, and avoids a demanding or urgent tone.
-Beyond just asking for a solution, the user seeks to understand the problem deeply by asking about best practices and alternative approaches.
+  This question exemplifies several qualities of a well-crafted smart question.
+The title succinctly describes the issue, including the error encountered and what specific assistance the user is seeking.
+The user provides ample context by including the exact error message, a relevant code snippet, and an explanation of the troubleshooting steps they have already taken.
+They also mention that they have researched the issue, showing a commitment to solving the problem independently.
+  Moreover, the user asks clear, thoughtful questions regarding the efficiency and reliability of their current method (checking the matrix determinant), how to handle singular matrices more effectively, and whether alternative solutions, such as the use of the pseudoinverse, might better suit their needs.
+The code provided is concise, focusing specifically on the problematic part of the program, and is well-formatted, making it easy for others to understand and replicate.
+  The user demonstrates a respectful and courteous tone, expressing appreciation in advance without appearing demanding or urgent.
+Beyond merely requesting a solution, they express a desire to deepen their understanding by asking about best practices and alternative approaches, indicating a genuine interest in improving their knowledge.
+This openness to learning further enhances the quality of the question.

 ```Stack Overflow question lacking the 'Smart Way'.
 Q: URGENT!!!
 My program is broken and I can't figure out why.